 In order to do that, the Venezuelan working class must trust solely in its own forces and take the reins over its destiny.
 This is the only path to real socialism.

-*Introduction of the book “Venezuela depois de Chávez: um balanço necessário” (Venezuela after Chávez: a necessary evaluation), published by Edições Marxismo Vivo, São Paulo, 2013.
+*Introduction to the book “Venezuela depois de Chávez: um balanço necessário”, published by Edições Marxismo Vivo, São Paulo, 2013.

 Data extracted from HTTP://www.laverdad.com/economia/7439-tea-petrolera-solo-cubre-70-de-la-canasta-alimentaria.html